 It’s as well to add a copyright line to your manuscript, but your work does not need to be published to establish your copyright.
 WritersServices takes the greatest care to employ only reputable editors to work on any material submitted to us.
 We guarantee that your work will be safe with us.
 If you ever did have a problem with somebody taking your ideas we might even be able to help you, as we would have a dated archive copy of your manuscript to help you establish your copyright.

 You will get a professional service, rapidly delivered via email.
 Each service will conform to the description laid out in the individual Services pages, so look there for the detail.
-Offering our services through the Internet means that we can provide both outstanding value for money and a speedy response.
+We provide both outstanding value for money and a speedy response.

 We do not undertake to publish your work, or guarantee publication.
 What we will do is to help you with a professional assessment of your manuscript, with editing, rewriting or whatever service you choose.
 You will then be able to approach publishers and agents with a much better chance of getting your work taken on.
 We may be able to show your work to agents, if we think it is likely to interest them, provided you have not opted out of this possibility on the order form.

 No, we are not tied in to a publisher or agent.
-We are here to help you prepare and present your work to publishers and agents.
+We are here to help you prepare your work for publication or self-publshing and to help you present your work to publishers and agents.
 We work for the writers, but we can let agents see the reports on your work if you agree to let us do so.

 You can certainly submit your work directly to a publisher or agent.
 If you have already done so you may have experienced frustration with the delay and the lack of response.
 Publishers and agents are overwhelmed by their 'slush piles', so many of them no longer make any attempt to read unsolicited manuscripts.
 You may still feel you need some help to prepare and target your work.
 That is what WritersServices was created to do.
 Look at Making Submissions.